SverreOK/TTK4145-Gruppe-18/README.md

 # Peer-to-Peer Elevator System in C++ 🚀🤖🔗
 This is a term project in [TTK4145](https://www.ntnu.no/studier/emner/TTK4145) developed by three students.
 The project implements software for a distributed elevator system.
 This solution is utilzing a peer-to-peer architecture to enable communication between several elevators.

+There are two main folders:
+- **./Elevador**: Effectively the root folder for the distributed elevator system
+- **./Excercices**: Contains multiple smaller excercices from the subject.

 ## Setup of project 🛠️
-Documentation resides in each module folder in elevador\inc.
+Documentation of code resides in each module folder in elevador\inc.
 ### Prerequisites 🧑‍💻
 To build and run this project, you will need to have the following installed on your system: